Hidden funeral costs: a couple reviewing a quote closely at home

 At the budget end, this fee sits under $1,000.
 At the premium end, it can exceed $5,000 for an identical physical service.

-A real example, from White Lady's published price disclosure for its Pennant Hills (NSW) branch (last verified 2026-07-03): a no-service direct cremation is listed from $8,883.
-Of that, $5,210 is the professional service fee.
+A real example, from White Lady's price disclosure for its Pennant Hills (NSW) branch, dated 6 July 2026: its Cremation Only product is listed from $8,782, on the basis of an adult, Monday to Friday, at Northern Suburbs Memorial Gardens.
+Of that, $5,210 is the professional service fee, listed as "No Service No Attendance".
 That works out to about 59% of the bill (calculated from the disclosure) for a service that physically involves collecting the deceased, placing them in a basic coffin, and delivering them to the crematorium.
 The other listed charges are approximate: a transfer of around $860, mortuary care around $630, accommodation around $400, a basic coffin from around $650, the cremation around $750 and the death certificate around $68, with the medical certificate and cremation permit charged by the supplier.

 Compare that to Fixed Price Cremations at $1,995 or Bereavement Assistance (charity, means-tested) at $990.
 Same physical logistics.
 Most of that difference sits in the professional fee, which is why it pays to compare a few itemised quotes for the same service.